 Awesome job!
-Now that you've reviewed it all and are satisfied with you transcription, it's time to submit!
+Now that you've reviewed it all and are satisfied with your transcription, it's time to submit!

 Submitting a Chunk

-If you actually meant to click it, then you can add any comments you may have for the content curator.
+You can add any comments you may have for the content curator.
 This is purely optional.
-What would you put it here?
+What would you put in here?